If you want to know how to travel from Penang to Koh Lipe in Thailand, there are a few routes you can take either by land or by sea.

-During the off season May / June to October when the boats from Langkawi to Koh Lipe are not operating, the only way to travel is to go overland in to Thailand, via Hat Yai.
+During the off-season from May / June to October when the boats from Langkawi to Koh Lipe are not operating, the only way to travel is to go overland into Thailand, via Hat Yai.

 From Hat Yai you then have to get to the port of Pak Bara in Satun, where boats run all year round to the island (as long as the weather is not too bad).

 The easiest way to get to Koh Lipe from Penang is to take a minibus all the way.

 It is a very early departure (05:00) from KOMTAR and takes around 4 hours to get to Hat Yai.

 At Hat Yai, you change minibus to Pak Bara (around two hours).

 Then take the high-speed boat from Pak Bara to Koh Lipe (around one and a half hours).

 If you want to do this, it will currently cost you 130 RM, including the ferry.